yan-elena/agent-explanation/README.md

 # Narrative Generator Component

-This repository contains a prototype implementation of the **Narrative Generator** for our research project _A Multi-Level Explainability Framework for BDI Multi Agent Systems_.
+This repository contains a prototype implementation of the **Narrative Generator** for our research project _A Multi-Level Explainability Framework for BDI Agents_.
 You can directly access the deployed web application **[here](https://yan-elena.github.io/agent-explanation/)**.

-## A Multi-Level Explainability Framework for Engineering and Understanding BDI Agent Systems
+## A Multi-Level Explainability Framework for Engineering and Understanding BDI Agents

 <img src="https://github.com/yan-elena/agent-logging/assets/78790594/054d9927-5c17-4694-9f7f-04e363161e1f" width=50%>